armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 - [HorizontalPodAutoscaler Walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/)

 # HPA in CD-as-a-Service
 Continuous Deployment-as-a-Service (CD-as-a-Service) converts HPA configured deployments to replica sets.
-The HPA configuration file is automatically re-written to reference the generated `ReplicaSet` resource.CD-as-a-Service freezes scaling behavior during a deployment.
+The HPA configuration file is automatically re-written to reference the generated `ReplicaSet` resource.
+CD-as-a-Service freezes scaling behavior during a deployment.

 > To check the current status of the `HorizontalPodAutoscaler` run `kubectl get hpa`.